silly-lily/CTF-Writeups/2022_UIUCTF/osint/EveryonesACritic2/README.md

-# Challenge
+# Everyones A Critic 2
+Everyones A Critic 2 is an osint challenge that is an extension of Everyones A Critic 1.
 In the first challenge, we found the discord user reviewing UIUCTF.
 Now we need to find his YouTube Channel.
 First we go to youtube and search for `Chuck Lephucke`.

 ![Search Results](search.png)